ZapZapGo/lightshow.js/README.md

 Effects that run when the overlay is showing/hiding.

 	effect: {
-		default: {
 		type: 'fade', // Default is 'fade', but can also be, 'slide' and 'toggle'
 		duration: 500 // Time in milliseconds (ms) that the effect should animate }
-	}

 But it is also possible to override the default effects and use your own, i.e.